Shahriar9000/Itunes_top100albums/README.md

 -   A good user experience
 -   Use a CSS Framework (Bootstrap, Foundation, Pure, etc.…)
 -   Allow the top 100 to be searchable
--   Surprise us!
-Add a feature that you think would work well here (for instance, advanced search, integration with other API, a "Favorite" functionality)
+-   Add a feature that you think would work well here (for instance, advanced search, integration with other API, a "Favorite" functionality)
     -   Describe the feature in separate markdown file

-### Deliverables

-Make sure to include all source code in the repository.

 ### Evaluation Criteria